Padul: Etymology

 In the 20th century, when the road signs started to be used, most of them were settled with the name of Padul without article, which has caused an important controversy about the real name of the town.

 Towards the end of the 20th century, a cultural movement formed by several writers and History teachers of the town proposed to the town council to restore officially the whole name of the town.
-The result of that cultural movement took place on 18 December 2000, when the Town Council chose the name El Padul as the official of the town.
+The result of that cultural movement took place on 18 December 2000, when the Town Council chose the name Padul as the official of the town.
 The proposal was accepted by unanimity of all the town councillors.

 Prehistory (Origins)

 In the municipality, numerous traces pertaining to different prehistoric periods have been found.
 Thus, in the land of the ancient wetland, close to a peat quarry, fossilized remains of Mammuthus of the Middle Pleistocene were found in 1982.
 A good example of a tusk is exposed in the Sciences Park of Granada.

 The most ancient tracks of human presence match with the Middle Paleolithic, including projectile points and racloirs of the Mousterian culture, which suggest the presence of settlements of Neanderthals near the wetland and close to important caves of the municipality.

 Neolithic remains are more abundant and are represented by vessels, bracelets, domestic and farming tools, etc.